sta518-f19/website/content/learningmodules/lm1/github_markdown/activity0101.md

 ### Markdown
 The `*.md` files that we've seen are markdown documents.
-There are many [Additional Resources](https://sta518.github.io/resources/markdown/) linked on the course site and a great 10 minute tutorial that touches the basics from [CommonMark](https://commonmark.org/help/tutorial/).
+There are many [Additional Resources](https://sta518.github.io/resources/markdown/) linked on the course site and a great 10 minute tutorial that touches the basics from [CommonMark](https://commonmark.org/help/tutorial/) (this is part of your **Meeting Preparation** for the next activity).

 ## Optional